 Skip to main content

-A1 RecordsEstablished 1912 Music trade ended 1999 (shop Closed 2008) A1 was a family run shop by three generations serving the Walworth area.
-General record store with Lighting accessories and cards.
-Specialist in easy listing.
-The main shop was on the Walworth Road SE1 with smaller unit in East Street market and a Sunday market stall.
+A1 was a family-run shop by three generations serving the Walworth area.
+General record store with lighting accessories and cards.
+Specialist in easy listening.
+The main shop was on Walworth Road SE1 with a smaller unit in East Street market and a Sunday market stall.
 The other branch was in Tottenham High Road N17.
-The East Street and Tottenham shops where also known for R & B, Soul and Ska & Reggae specialists.
-Another family member Bernie was the man on ball with the latest sounds supplied to the punter seeking latest R&B and Ska Reggae
+The East Street and Tottenham shops were also known for R&B, Soul, and Ska & Reggae specialists.
+Another family member, Bernie, was the man on the ball with the latest sounds supplied to the punter seeking the latest R&B and Ska & Reggae.

 Interview Anecdote: